 100X faster to deviation detection in medical device studies.

-Patient compliance automation on the flaskdata.io platform for a medical device clinical trial is 100X faster than manual monitoring.
+Automated Patient compliance deviation detection and response on the flaskdata.io platform for a connected medical device clinical trial is 100X faster than manual monitoring.

 Automated compliance monitoring analytics and real-time alerts let you focus your site monitoring visits on work with the PI and site coordinators to take total ownership and have the right training and tools to meet their patient recruitment and patient compliance goals.